Survey Tips

-Turning Survey Data into Narratives: Create Storytelling Magic with Data
+Turning Survey Data into Powerful Narratives: The Art of Data Storytelling

 blog author

-Data is an incredible tool – there’s no doubting that.
+Data is an incredible resource – there’s no doubting that.
 No one can argue with cold, hard statistics, so wanting to turn this to your advantage is only natural.

 However, most of your audience, your employees, partners or clients, won’t get a complicated graph or diagram or reels of numbers and percentages.
 They may even be unable to decipher them, leading to accessibility issues with your data resources.
 So how can you fix this?